Professors

 3) Week 3

 Homework for next week: select readings from Jean-Paul Sartre, Daniel Cohn-Bendit, Simone de Beauvoir (see website for details).
-Contribute to course blog.

 4) Week 4

-Lecture: Student unrest: The ‘Paris Revolt’ and Chicago’s 1968 Democratic National Convention, ‘The Whole World is Watching’
+Lecture/review: Student unrest: The ‘Paris Revolt’ and Chicago’s 1968 Democratic National Convention, ‘The Whole World is Watching’

 Discussion: Bendit, Simone de Beauvoir and popular protest in Paris and Chicago.

 Homework for next week: readings including excerpts The Beatles and 1960’s Britain and lyrics of Bob Dylan and Leonard Cohen.
-Contribute to course blog.

 5) Week 5

-Guest lecture, radical politics and student protest in 1960s Italy.
+Lecture/review: Radical politics and student protest in 1960s Italy.

 Discussion/listening, music and lyrics of 1968 (Beatles, Dylan, Cohen)

 Homework for next week: Readings from Herbert Marcuse, ‘Essay on Liberation’, selections from Beneath the Paving Stones and Protest: The Aesthetics of Revolution.
-Contribute to course blog.

 6) Week 6